 Going back to Adam Smith, we see that he stated quite clearly that the strength of any economy resides in its workforce.
 If the workforce is poor, the economy is weak; if the workforce has money to spend, the economy is healthy.

-Here is an eyeopener from testimony before congress by economist, Mark M. Zandi (from Moody’s Economy dot com).
+Here is an eyeopener from testimony before congress by economist, Mark M. Zandi, Chief Economist at Moody’s Analytics.

 Action Economic Activity

 |Temporarily increase food stamps||$1.73|